Wheest/wheest.github.io/_posts/2026-02-03-post_punk_press_glenn_gibson.md

 had.
 Part of the reason for it is that a lot of people in the past have been asked to lend things of that type and never got them back.
 Thus a lot of people who were asked to lend things would say "nah, not doing that".
-But with the National Museum of Scotland they were quite reliable, and you did get everything back.
-So it ended up being quite extensive._
+But with the National Museum of Scotland they were known for being quite reliable, and you did get everything back.
+So it ended up being quite extensive, and showing off a lot of items never seen before._

 ---